 The combination of an interesting old town and harbour and easy access to beaches have ensured that Cefalu is now one of the most important travel destinations on Sicily.

-Because of its importance and interest we have a separate feature for the cathedral.
-For full details of this important 12th century Arab-Norman monument see Cefalu Cathedral.
+Because of its importance we have a separate feature for the cathedral: for full details of this important 12th century Arab-Norman monument see Cefalu Cathedral.

-As well as the cathedral Cefalù boasts other religious buildings of great artistic value, such as the 18th century Madonna della Catena, built in yellow tuff and characterized by a lodge formed by a large round arch supported by two pairs of columns with Ionic capitals.
+As well as the cathedral, Cefalù boasts other religious buildings of artistic value, such as the 18th century Madonna della Catena, built in yellow tuff and characterized by a porch formed by a large round arch supported by two pairs of columns with Ionic capitals.

-No less interesting is the baroque style Church of Santo Stefano.
-You enter this church via a double flight of stairs and a portal decorated with baroque figures of souls in purgatory between spirals, frames and masks.
+Equally interesting is the baroque style Church of Santo Stefano.
+You enter this church via a double flight of stairs and a portal decorated with baroque figures of souls in purgatory.
 The left tower, culminating in a spire, serves as a belltower.

-Among the civil buildings, the so-called Osterio Magno is very important, and thought to have once been the residence of King Roger II.
+Among the other buildings of note in Cefalu, the Osterio Magno is important, and thought to have once been the residence of King Roger II.
 It is also known as the "Domus Regia".
-Now it is just the tower that remains, of rectangular shape and dating back to the Norman period.
+Now it is just the tower that remains, rectangular in shape and dating back to the Norman period.

 In the Mandralisca Museum, the archaeological section is very extensive with exhibits from excavations in the area near Cefalu and on the Aeolian Islands.
 Note in particular a late Hellenistic mosaic, and the famous "Tagliatore di tonno" of the 4th century BC.